kib4885/assignment-li-galapagos/README.md

 * For Loops
   - Used to sort through API data
 * Commands:
-  - were assigned using “if” and “else if” statements, in order to the program to know which function to run, as dictated by the command line.
+  - were assigned using “if” and “else if” statements, in order for the program to know which function to run, as dictated by the command line.
 * Functions:
   - Each function was set-up to do the following:
      * Take the command line input